• Skip to primary navigation

 Thank you so much for stopping by.

 I do think 2 US tbsp it's quite a lot of soda bicarbonate but it depends on the meat quantity.
-Please use my recipe next time and see how it goes, but, I am sure you will find it better ;-).
-It would be absolutely lovely to know when you make it, and how it went.
+The texture should be fluffy as that is a mici characteristic.
+Please use my recipe next time and see how it goes, but, I am 100% sure you will love it ;-).
+It would be absolutely lovely to hear back from you to know how it went xoxo

 Reply